 |Advanced electives (total of 32 weeks)|

-The Carver College of Medicine offers a combined M.D./Ph.D. program for students who are interested in a career that combines clinical and academic medicine with basic and clinical research; see Medical Scientist Training Program in the Catalog.
+The Carver College of Medicine offers a combined M.D./Ph.D. program for students who are interested in a career that combines clinical and academic medicine with basic and clinical research; see the Medical Scientist Training Program in the Catalog.

 The Carver College of Medicine participates in the American Medical College Application Service (AMCAS), a nonprofit centralized application processing service for applicants to U.S. medical schools.
 AMCAS applications are available for completion in May of the year preceding the beginning of the class for which application is being made.
 Prospective students are urged to apply as early as possible.
 The deadline for AMCAS submission is November 1.